-Amount of Education Required for Computer Science Major Jobs
+Amount of Education Required for Careers Related to Computer Science

-Some careers associated with compsci require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with compsci may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for compsci careers below.

 |High School Diploma - or the equivalent (for example, GED)||2.0%|